just1jray/Gemini-DCA/README.md

 Purchase Crypto with the lowest(?) available fees by using the Gemini API.
 Achieved by placing Maker or Cancel orders just below the current price securing 0.1% fees or lower.

-Gemini's support for up to 10 free withdrawls per month make this method ideal for DCA or quick purchasing.
+Gemini's support for up to 10 free withdrawals per month make this method ideal for DCA or quick purchasing.

 ## References & Links